Alasdair Webster

-Alasdair Paine Webster OAM (born 12 February 1934) is a retired Australian politician.
+Alasdair Paine Webster OAM (born 12 February 1934) is an Australian former politician.

 Early life

 Webster was born in East Maitland, New South Wales.
 He underwent military service in 1953, attended the University of New England, and became a teacher.

 From 1973 to 1984, Webster was chief superintendent of Daruk Boys' Home in Windsor, New South Wales.

 Politics

 Federal politics

 In 1984, Webster was elected to the Australian House of Representatives for the seat of Macquarie as a member of the Liberal Party.
 He held the seat until his defeat in 1993 by Maggie Deahm, representing the Australian Labor Party, who won by a margin of 105 votes.

 Webster challenged the result in the Court of Disputed Returns.
 He made 22 allegations of irregularities, including widespread electoral fraud, and that an advertisement misled voters into thinking Deahm was a Democrat Candidate.
 Justice Mary Gaudron dismissed all but three of the allegations.
 The allegations that remained concerned allegations of multiple voting and impersonation.
 After the Electoral Commission had investigated the errors made in marking of the certified lists, Webster accepted that the additional marks were explicable as scanning errors.
-Justice Gaudron dismissed the petition, ordering that the Electoral Commission bear its own costs because of its own errors, but Webster was required to pay the Deahm's costs.
+Justice Gaudron dismissed the petition, ordering that the Electoral Commission bear its own costs because of its own errors, but Webster was required to pay Deahm's costs.